XHTML vs HTML

 An alternative is to use external script and style documents.

-XHTML recommends to replace name attribute by id attribute.
-Note that in XHTML 1.0, the name attribute of these elements is formally deprecated, and will be removed in a subsequent version of XHTML.
+XHTML recommends the replacement of name attribute with id attribute.
+Note that in XHTML 1.0, the name attribute of these elements is formally deprecated, and it will be removed in a subsequent versions of XHTML.

 Under XHTML, the interpretation of these values is case-sensitive so all of these values are defined in lower-case.

 HTML and XML both permit references to characters by using hexadecimal value.
-In HTML these references could be made using either &#Xnn; or &#xnn; and they are valid but In XHTML documents, you must use the lower-case version only like &#xnn;.
+In HTML these references could be made using either nn; or nn; and they are valid but in XHTML documents, you must use the lower-case version only such as nn;.

 All XHTML elements must be nested within the <html> root element.
-All other elements can have sub elements.
-Sub elements must be in pairs and correctly nested within their parent element.
+All other elements can have sub elements which must be in pairs and correctly nested within their parent element.
 The basic document structure is: